 Disturbingly, the report revealed that food manufacturers, including Gerber, were aware of the presence of these toxins in their products.
 Instead of adhering to established safety standards, these companies opted to set their own criteria for what they deemed “safe” levels of these elements.
 Furthermore, the investigation uncovered a pattern of negligence, with food makers consistently disregarding their own elevated standards despite internal testing revealing excessive levels of the identified metals.

-Contaminated Baby Foods May Cause Autism and Neurologic Damage
+Contaminated Baby Foods May Cause Autism and Neurological Damage

 Autism spectrum disorder (ASD) is a neurological condition that affects an individual’s ability to engage in social interactions, communicate effectively, and learn in typical ways.
 Autism varies in severity and presents with a wide range of symptoms, but it is not a condition that can be cured.